Nigeria protesters break curfew amid gunfire, chaos in Lagos

 Demonstrations and gunfire were also reported in several other Nigerian cities, including the capital city, Abuja.

-The nationwide #EndSARS protests against police brutality have rocked Nigeria for more than two weeks.
-They started after a video circulated of a man being beaten, apparently by officers of the police Special Anti-Robbery Squad, known as SARS.
+Young people have taken to the streets for more than two weeks after anger over heavy-handed policing flared in response to a video of a man being beaten, apparently by officers with the Special Anti-Robbery Squad, known as SARS.

-The demonstrators' demands have widened to include calls for accountable government, respect for human rights and an end to corruption in Africa's most populous nation of 196 million.
-Despite massive oil wealth and one of Africa's largest economies, Nigeria's people have high levels of poverty and lack of basic services, as a result of rampant corruption, charge rights groups.
+Though Nigeria has massive oil wealth, and is one of Africa’s largest economies, many of its 196 million people face high levels of poverty and lack of basic services — because of rampant graft, according to rights groups.
+Nigerians have flooded Twitter in recent weeks with accounts of the everyday indignities and outright abuse they face, from being regularly shaken down by police for bribes to beatings and even killings.

-Nigerians are reeling from several videos from Tuesday night at the Lekki toll plaza in which protesters could be heard singing the national anthem in the darkness.
-Shots are heard followed by sounds of people running away.
+But their demands for better governance drew new attention both inside and outside the country after videos were posted on social media in which gunfire could be heard echoing over protesters as they sang the national anthem at the Lekki toll plaza in the darkness Tuesday night.
+After the shots, people can be heard running away.

-It's not clear who was firing the shots heard in the videos, but Nigeria's security forces have been blamed for at least 10 deaths during the protests by Amnesty International, which has accused the police and military of using excessive force against the demonstrators.
-There have also been widespread reports of the youthful protesters being attacked by armed gangs, who the demonstrators say sent by the police to break up the protests.
+It’s not clear who was firing, but Amnesty International accused the police and military of using excessive force against the demonstrators.
+It did not say how many people were killed, but it has previously blamed 10 deaths during the protests on Nigeria’s security forces.
+There have also been widespread reports of the youthful protesters being attacked by armed gangs, who the demonstrators say are sent by the police.

 The Lagos governor Wednesday confirmed more than 20 injuries from the Lekki shootings, but said that no one had been killed.
 He said he went to hospitals and mortuaries throughout the city.

-Speaking in a televised address, Lagos governor Obajide Sanwo-Olu said he has ordered an investigation into the actions of the military at Lekki plaza, an indication that the army may be responsible.
+Speaking in a televised address, Gov. Obajide Sanwo-Olu said he has ordered an investigation into the actions of the military at Lekki plaza, an indication that the army may be responsible.

-“For clarity, it is imperative to explain that no sitting governor controls the rules of engagement of the military.
-I have nonetheless instructed an investigation into the orders and the adopted rules of engagement employed by the officers and men of the Nigerian army that were deployed to the Lekki tollgate last night," the governor said.
-“This is with a view to taking this up with a higher command of the military and to seek the intervention of Mr. President in his capacity as a commander in chief to unravel the sequence of events that happened yesterday night.”
+“This is with a view to taking this up with a higher command of the military and to seek the intervention of Mr. President in his capacity as a commander in chief to unravel the sequence of events that happened yesterday night,” he said.

-“This is the toughest night of our lives as forces beyond our direct control have moved to make dark notes in our history, but we will face it and come out stronger.
-I’ve just concluded visits to hospitals with victims of this unfortunate shooting incident at Lekki," the governor tweeted earlier Wednesday.
+“This is the toughest night of our lives as forces beyond our direct control have moved to make dark notes in our history, but we will face it and come out stronger” the governor tweeted earlier Wednesday.

 He had also warned on Twitter that the protests against police brutality had “degenerated into a monster that is threatening the well-being of our society.”

 “I urge President Buhari and the Nigerian military to cease the violent crackdown on protesters in Nigeria, which has already resulted in several deaths,” wrote Biden.
 “My heart goes out to all those who have lost a loved one in the violence.
-The United States must stand with Nigerians who are peacefully demonstrating for police reform and seeking an end to corruption in their democracy.
-I encourage the government to engage in a good-faith dialogue with civil society to address these long-standing grievances and work together for a more just and inclusive Nigeria.”
+The United States must stand with Nigerians who are peacefully demonstrating for police reform and seeking an end to corruption in their democracy.”

+Beyoncé said she is “heartbroken to see the senseless brutality taking place in Nigeria,” on Instagram.
+Former U.S. presidential candidate Hillary Clinton also condemned the violence.

 Before the shootings at Lekki, Nigeria’s police statement warned that security forces would now “exercise the full powers of the law to prevent any further attempt on lives and property of citizens.”

-The reports of fatal shootings in Lekki come after two chaotic weeks of mounting protests leading to more widespread social unrest.
+The Lekki shootings come after two chaotic weeks of social unrest.
 On Tuesday, authorities said nearly 2,000 inmates had broken out of jail after crowds attacked two correctional facilities a day earlier.

 The Inspector-General of Police said it was deploying anti-riot police across Nigeria and ordered forces to strengthen security around correctional facilities.